exercism/cpp/concepts/enums/introduction.md

 So far we have mostly handled numbers and strings.
 To model the real world, we might want a limited number of values that a variable can take on.
 You might want a dedicated type with a few distinct values with distinct names.
-In a skateboard factory, the deck material can be selected from maple, bamboo, or plastic.
+For example, in a skateboard factory, having the deck material be a choice of only maple, bamboo, or plastic.

-You could use integers to encode those values, but would have to use extra code to check if there is an invalid value coming from the system for the material.
+You could use integers to encode those values, but you would have to use extra code to check if there is an invalid value coming from the system for the material.
 The meaning of those [_magic numbers_][magic numbers] is difficult to trace over the source code and they are prone to mix-ups.
-This is a case for `enumerations`.
+`enumerations` can be used to encourage expressive code and to restrict unintentional comparison mistakes.

 ## Example usage